mheli/cs144-project4/README.md

 ### How do I get set up? ###

+A Google API key is needed for geocoding, replace PUTKEYHERE in getItem.jsp
 Run two commands to build and deploy the project:
 `ant build`
 `ant deploy`